innolitics/rdm/rdm/init_files/documents/software_plan.md

     - [ ] New sequences of events have been recorded
     ```

-    Most Git hosts have features that let you save standard replies.
+    Most git hosts have features that let you save standard replies.
 We suggest using these.

     It's okay to skip some common and low-risk verification tasks in this list.
 For example, there's no need to note that the "Git Commit Messages Include Change Request Numbers" verification task was performed for each commit.

 4. **Write Feedback**

     Write detailed feedback.
 Ask questions before making suggestions.
-Complement good work!
+Compliment good work!

     One purpose of code reviews is to improve the team. and improving the team, while less direct, is often the most efficient way to improve the code and device's safety.
-Many medical-device software projects extend over years; small improvements to the team make a big impact.
+Many medical-device software projects extend over years; small improvements to the team can make a big impact.
 Thus, reviews should be partially about training.
 This is especially true when the reviewer is much more experienced with an activity than the author, but occasional in-depth conversations among equals can improve the team.

     In addition to seniors teaching juniors and equals teaching each other, juniors can also learn by reviewing a senior's code and asking questions.
 If you think the main purpose of reviewing code is to improve the code, then a junior engineer reviewing their senior may not feel the need to do in-depth reviews.
 This is not the case.
 You should ask questions about the code you don't understand.